tsigouris007/action-harden-runner/README.md

 3. `block_na`: Very aggressive, blocking everything that is not included in the allow lists.
 May hang your workflow.
 4. `interval`: A suggested value for starters is between 0.5 - 1.
 You can operate in smaller intervals but that makes things more CPU intensive.
 Still, the action is very lightweight and runs in the background.
 Tests on values of 0.2 - 0.5 were also successful.
 Note that a big interval might miss connections.
 5. `debug`: A debug log for your run.
 If enabled, a really verbose output will be at your disposal.
+6. `abusech_api_key`: If set, enhances your run output with Threat Intel from AbuseCH database.
+You can easily get your own API key from [abuseipdb.com](https://www.abuseipdb.com/) by registering a free account.
+Note that each job run caches a previous API call to save you some quota - no caches between different jobs.
+Mind the quotas.

 You can also maintain a JSON artifact file as shown upon completion with a simple step:
 ```yaml